Opinion/GOOOOOOOAL

-2025 Club World Cup: Everything to Know and Where to Watch in NZ
+FIFA Club World Cup: Where to watch the quarter-finals in NZ

 The 2025 FIFA Club World Cup marks a bold new chapter in global football.
 For the first time in history, 32 of the world’s top club teams will compete in a month-long tournament hosted by the United States, transforming what was once a compact competition into a full-scale spectacle akin to the FIFA World Cup.
 Scheduled from June 15 to July 13, this reimagined edition features an expanded format that brings together champions and high-performing clubs from every continent, showcasing the true international reach of the sport.